adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/resources/challenge-3/kafka/README.md

 ---------------------------------------------------------------------------------------------------------

-# Step6: Connector registration in Debezium via curl
+# Step6: Connector registration in Debezium / Confluent via curl

 please consider the curl command in powershell vs bash / cmd looks different.
 The following curl command is for a BASH / CMD execution.